 The Supplemental Pool for the Acute Care Critical Access Hospitals, and also for Non-Critical Access Hospitals, Hospitals Reclassified to a Wage Area Outside Maine, and Rehabilitation Hospitals was increased.

-In addition: The Department has clarified that each hospital’s year as used for the calculation, is the hospital’s fiscal year that ended during calendar year 2016.
+In addition: The Department has clarified that each hospital’s year, as used for the calculation, is the hospital’s fiscal year that ended during calendar year 2016.

 The Department updated Appendix B by removing invalid ICD-10 codes for non-emergency use of the emergency department.